drubin/presentations/2017/devops-meetup-jenkins/index.md

  ---
 .center[**Thanks**]

+---
 # For the lols

-"bro, you have been jenkins'ing longer than you have been dating" - Jan Niederhumer"
+"bro, you have been jenkins'ing longer than you have been dating" - grumpy dude I work with (not Jan)

 ![lols](lols.png)